princefishthrower/chrisfrew.in/src/UNFINISHED_DRAFT_POSTS/extending-react-types-for-functional-children/index.md

 [This post is mirrored on my Medium account.]()

-We're going to do some advanced Typescript-ing today!
-We already know from awesome blogs like [Fettblog]() on [how to type components with children]().
+We're going to do some advanced TypeScript-ing today!
+We already know from awesome blogs like [Fettblog]() on [how to type components with children](https://fettblog.eu/typescript-react/children/).
 I'm glad to tell you.
 What if we need an additional type.
 For example, we are manipulating children via a sort like so:

 ```
 <SortableComponent>